 - 1. The arrangements for air supply to main propulsion and essential auxiliary engines are to ensure that the engine manufacturer's specification for minimum air intake temperature is complied with.
 Such arrangements may comprise pre-heating at the air intakes or use of heated engine room air, or other means such as scavenge air cooler bypass or exhaust gas bypass.
-The main engine lubrication oil is to be maintained at a minimum temperature in accordance with the manufacturer"s specification. - 2.
+The main engine lubrication oil is to be maintained at a minimum temperature in accordance with the manufacturer's specification. - 2.
 The Sea inlets for the cooling water system is are to be provided with arrangements to maintain ice free cooling water arrangements as given by IMO Guidance on Design and Construction of Sea Inlets under Slush Ice Conditions MSC/Circ.504 or in accordance with Ch 1, 702.
-Alternative arrangements will be considered, such as by circulating engine cooling water via designated tanks where heat balance calculations have demonstrated that the engines are capable of operating at their maximum continuous rating.
+Alternative arrangements will be considered, such as by circulating engine cooling water via designated tanks

 - 3. Electrical and hydraulic systems for podded or azimuth propulsion systems are to be provided with suitable provisions to prevent freezing.
-Heating arrangements and/or suitable lubrication oils, hydraulic oils and anti-freeze are also to be provided. - 4.
+Heating arrangements and/or suitable lubrication oils, hydraul- ic oils and anti-freeze are also to be provided. - 4.
 Steering gear components are to be provided with suitable low temperature greases and lubrication oils.